rkirkendall/ac130-health/TESTING.md

-# Testing Health Record MCP Server
+# Testing AC130 Health MCP Server

-This document describes how to test the Health Record MCP Server using the MCP Inspector and other methods.
+This document describes how to test the AC130 Health MCP Server using the MCP Inspector and other methods.

 ## Prerequisites

 - Node.js 18+
 - MongoDB running
-- Health Record MCP Server built (`npm run build`)
+- AC130 Health MCP Server built (`npm run build`)

 ## Method 1: MCP Inspector (Recommended)